Why Concentrating On a Low Amazon ACoS Could Be Costing You Sales!

-With all the recent changes to Amazon’s ecosystem, to say nothing of the supply chain crisis (AND the pandemic), it’s become more important than ever to find a way of keeping a close eye on your Amazon ad campaign.
+With all the recent changes to Amazon’s ecosystem, to say nothing of the supply chain crisis (AND the pandemic), it’s become more important than ever to find a way of keeping a close eye on your Amazon PPC advertising campaign.

 That’s where your Advertising Cost of Sales (or ACoS) comes in.